 The Black Affinity Group also created Zoom mentoring circles to stay connected during the pandemic.

-For 2022, in celebration of MLK Day of Service, Weil hosted its first Social Impact Awards, honoring administrative staff, attorneys, and nonprofit partners who have gone above and beyond in making a difference in the broader community through public service, charitable giving, and much more.
+For two consecutive years, 2022 and 2023, in celebration of MLK Day of Service, Weil hosted its first Social Impact Awards, honoring administrative staff, attorneys, and nonprofit partners who have gone above and beyond in making a difference in the broader community through public service, charitable giving, and much more.

 In 2019 and 2018, the Firm hosted a number of on-site and offsite volunteer opportunities.
 In 2017, the New York Office bundled 2,000 healthy snack packs and health and hygiene kits for clients served by the Bowery Mission.